weidious/azkaban/docs/eventTrigger.rst

 - **Max Wait Time**: How long the trigger will wait for all dependencies to be available before cancelling it.
 - **Trigger.schedule**: The schedule to perform this workflow on the regular basis.
 We use the cron time format here to specify, creating a trigger followed by the project workflow every 2 minutes

-- **Trigger.schedule**: The params here is to clarify what regex pattern happening in the event coming from specific topic channel.
+- **triggerDependencies**: The params here is to clarify what regex pattern happening in the event coming from specific topic channel.
 The trigger kick-starts the flow if all of predefined dependency conditions are met.

 Therefore, this trigger example will launch the flow once detecting Kafka event with anything in ``AzEvent_Topic4``, ``.*Partition[A-Z]....Event`` string in event comming from ``AzEvent_Topic4`` and ``hadoop?.*`` in ``AzEvent_Topic1``.